 12.3.
-Euratom Research Framework Programmes48
+Euratom Research Framework Programmes51

-The European Union makes a major contribution to the safety of radioactive waste management (RWM) through its research activities under the Treaty.
-The Treaty provides the legal basis for all EU research activities in the field of nuclear science and technology in Article 2(a) and in the provisions covering promotion of research in Title II, Chapter 1, especially Article 7 which provides for establishing Community research and training programmes.
-These "Framework Programmes" (FP) and the accompanying Specific Programmes (SP) are established by Council Decision on a proposal from the European Commission, as laid down in the Treaty.
-The current programme is the sixth Euratom Framework Programme49 (FP6, 2002 - 2006).
-Priority areas of research are described at greater length in the accompanying SP50.
+The European Union makes a major contribution to the safety of radioactive waste management (RWM) through its research activities under the Euratom Treaty.
+In the Treaty, the legal basis for all EU research activities in the field of nuclear science and technology in Article 2(a) and in the provisions covering promotion of research in its Title II, Chapter 1, especially Article 7 which foresees the establishing of Community research and training programmes.
+These so-called 'Framework Programmes' (FP) and accompanying Specific Programmes (SP) are established by Council Decision on a proposal from the European Commission, as laid down in the Treaty.
+The current programme is the seventh Euratom Framework Programme52 (FP7, 2007 - 2011).
+Priority areas of research are described at greater length in the accompanying SP53.
 The European Commission is responsible for implementation of these programmes.
-Annual work programmes are drawn up by the European Commission, with the endorsement of the Programme Committee made up of representatives appointed by the EU Member States, and implemented via calls for proposals51 published in the Official Journal of the EU.
-The proposals submitted are evaluated by independent experts from various fields of research.
-Successful proposals are funded mainly by a shared-cost mechanism whereby an EU grant is given to the overall project budget, with the partners working on the project contributing the balance of the funding.
+Annual work programmes are drawn up by the European Commission, with the opinion of the programme committee of appointed representatives from the EU Member States, and implemented via calls for proposals announced in the Official Journal of the EU and published on the Cordis Website54.
+The submitted proposals are evaluated by independent experts from the various fields covered by the call.
+Successful proposals are funded mainly by a shared-cost mechanism whereby a EU grant is awarded covering part of the overall project budget, with the project consortium partners contributing the balance of the funding.

-On 6 April 2005 the European Commission adopted its proposal for FP752.
 The Euratom programme covers research in both fusion and fission (including radiation protection).
-The proposed budget for fission and radiation protection activities is €394 million over the period 2007-2011.
-Five main areas of activity have been identified: management of radioactive waste (geological disposal and P&T), reactor systems, radiation protection, research infrastructure, and human resources and training.
+The budget for fission and radiation protection research activities is €287 million over the period 2007-2011.
+Five main areas of activities have been identified: management of